githubistheworst/Better_Bot/README.md

 To your repositories in your `build.gradle`.

-You may also replace the token with your own token, but I recommend you to use the one supplied.
+You may also replace the token with your own token, but I reconmmend you to use the one supplied.

 If you don't know how to create a github repo token with access to organization repos, dm me on discord `wozeparrot#8603`.